raphnet.net banner

-During my free time, I have acquired habilities with electronics.
+When I was around 17 years old, I acquired electronic habilities during my free time.
 Music also being one of my hobbies, I decided to use my electronic knowledge to build an audio amplifier.
-My amplifier is not the most powerful that exists, but it outputs a nice quality of sound.
-Also, it has succesfully passed the "party test".
-This means it has played as loud as possible without distortion for almost 6 hours, in a 3 ohms load.
+While my amplifier is not the most powerful that exists, it outputs a good quality of sound.
+It also has succesfully passed the "party test".
+This means it has played as loud as possible without (intolerable) distortion for many hours hours, in a 3-4 ohms load.

 During the initial research I did before building, I discovered the tda7294 IC from SGS-Thomson.
 It is an 100 watt operational amplifier.
 My design uses this amplifier.